soulspace-org/overarch/doc/design.md

 A: Support a generic feature set in views and diagrams with optional specific configuration for a specific export format (e.g. PlantUML)

+Q: How can icons/sprites be implemented in a generic way, so they are not bound to a specific diagram tool?

+A:

 Q: How should the export be implemented so that there is a clear separation between the selection of and iteration over the relevant content and the format specific rendering of the content?

 A:

 Q: Why EDN as the specification notation?